How to pay for therapy if you can't afford out of pocket or private pay fees

 1. Obviously insurance

-Of course insurance is first, because it’s the most obvious and most used way to fund therapy aside from paying out of pocket.
-But not everyone has insurance, or insurance with mental health coverage.
-So what’s next?
+Of course insurance is first, because it's the most obvious and most used way to fund therapy aside from paying out of pocket.
+But not everyone has insurance, or insurance with helpful mental health coverage.
+Plans are required to cover mental health, but sometimes this just means paying full fee until you hit your million-dollar deductible.
+So what's next?

 2. Open Path Psychotherapy Collective